ProtractorNinja/pixyll/_posts/2015-04-20-flexing-the-bison-chops.md

 ## A Challenge Presented

-One of my class assignments at Clemson during the Spring 2015 semester was to build a scanner and parser for simple 2D movement paths.
+One of my class assignments at Clemson during the Spring 2015 semester was to build a command-line parser to determine the validity of simple 2D movement paths.
 Flex would would handle the scanning, and Bison the parsing.
 The paths, formatted as string input, would generally look like this:

 ```
 unudlrnnnud // up, up, no movement, down, left, right...